 Many persons prefer private mortgages over other forms of credit due to certain reasons such as lack of credit history, or if they are credit challenged, retired or self-employed.

-Persons having high-risk properties also opt for private financing as they have been turned down by the banks and other traditional lenders.
-Few persons may need gap loans to fund their needs between the what they have and what they need.
+Persons having high-risk properties also opt for private financing as they have been turned down by banks and other traditional lenders.
+Few persons may need gap loans to fund their needs between what they have and what they need.
 You may also want a second mortgage to fund the monthly or annual bills.
 Private financing is perfect for all the circumstances noted above.

 The private lenders typically understand your situation better, and you get the loan at your preferred price.
 Options of many private lenders are also present which helps in getting competitive rates.